dashpay/docs/governance/eight-steps.rst

 #.
 You are responsible for your own planning to hedge against price
    volatility.
-If your proposal involves significant payments to third parties in fiat currency, reach out to `Dash Core Group, Inc.
+If your proposal involves significant payments to third parties in fiat currency, reach out to the `Dash Investment Foundation
-   <bradley.zastrow@dash.org>`_ or `Green Candle, Inc.
-   <https://greencandle.io>`_ for advice on escrow, price maintenance,
+   <https://www.dashinvests.org/>`_ in advance for advice on escrow,
-   converting currencies and hedging against volatility.
+   price maintenance, converting currencies and hedging against volatility.

 #.
 For the same reason, it is not recommended to request funding for
    period of longer than three months.
 Masternodes don't want to see and